Japanese Encephalitis Virus Vaccine, Inactivated Adsorbed (jap-a-NEEZ en-sef-a-LYTE-is VYE-rus VAX-een, in-AK-ti-vay-ted ad-SORBD)

 - A nurse or other trained health professional will give you this medicine.

-- This vaccine is given in 2 doses.
-Dose 2 is scheduled 28 days after Dose 1.
-It is very important that you receive both doses of the vaccine at least 7 days before you plan to travel out of the country.
+- This vaccine is given in 2 doses, 28 days apart.
+It is very important that you receive the second dose of the vaccine at least 7 days before you travel out of the country.

-- This medicine comes with a patient information sheet.
+- This vaccine comes with a patient information sheet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 If a dose is missed:

-- If you miss the second shot, call your doctor to make another appointment as soon as possible.
+- If you miss your appointment for the second shot, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid